 In the afternoon, you will attend a prefectural meeting, with some representatives from the Saga Prefectural Government (Kencho) and your Prefectural Advisors (PAs), which will probably include a few announcements but is predominately an opportunity for you to chat and get to know the other new Saga JETs.

 Most countries (excluding the USA due to capacity constraints) will invite their JETs to attend a welcome reception at their embassies on the second night.
 This is often a highlight for many people, and although it may involve a taxi/subway journey, you’ll no doubt be rewarded with free beer, food and entertainment when you arrive.
-Alternatively, your PAs will most likely organize an outing for Saga JETs to a local izakaya (Japanese pub), which is a great opportunity to get to know each other better.
+Otherwise, enjoy your last evening in Tokyo!
+Just make sure you get enough sleep because Wednesday is a big day.

 Departure to Saga

-Your contracting organization supervisor and District Representative(s) will be waiting to greet you at you Saga Airport ready to take you to your town and new home.
+Your contracting organization supervisor will be waiting to greet you at you Saga Airport ready to take you to your town and new home.
 It will be a blurry, hot, and long day, so be prepared.
 Welcome to Japan!